Every Type of Access

 In recent years, the gallery has increasingly focused on providing as many access points as possible for a diverse audience.
 They have developed programming that is designed in an inclusive fashion, negating, as much as possible, the need for any attendee with a disability to have to identify themselves in advance or make specific requests in order to be accommodated.

-Presented by Brina Casey and Caomhán Mac Con Iomaire, Education officers at the National Gallery of Ireland, this session will detail some of the ways in which the gallery has incorporated accessible features into the public programme, such as live captioning of lectures, slower pace public tours suitable for sufferers of chronic pain, gained recognition as an autism-friendly institution, and developed an active programme of tailored, onsite and offsite projects for groups with disabilities.
-Participants in this workshop will learn about some of the challenges this has presented, and practical tips for implementing such a programme.
+Presented by Brina Casey and Caomhán Mac Con Iomaire, Education officers at the National Gallery of Ireland, this session detailed some of the ways in which the gallery has incorporated accessible features into the public programme, such as live captioning of lectures, slower pace public tours suitable for sufferers of chronic pain, gained recognition as an autism-friendly institution, and developed an active programme of tailored, onsite and offsite projects for groups with disabilities.
+Participants in this workshop learned about some of the challenges this has presented, and practical tips for implementing such a programme.

 This event will have live Speech to Text (CART) provided by MyClearText and will take place in Zoom.